Government agencies communicate via

 12 COMPLETION OF RESALE

 12.1 A resale transaction takes about 8 weeks (from the date of HDB’s acceptance of the resale application) to complete.
-Both the sellers and buyers will be informed of the completion date in the completion letter, and to attend a completion appointment at HDB Hub.
+As this is the earliest possible date to complete the transaction, HDB will not be able to accede to any request to advance the completion date.
+Request to extend the completion date can be considered, subject to the request being made jointly by the sellers and buyers.
+Both the sellers and buyers will be informed of the completion date and time in the completion letter, and to attend a completion appointment at HDB Hub.

 12.2 Before completing the resale transaction,